ChickenProp/chickenprop.github.com/drafts/matched-betting.md

 Or: given odds $O_b, O_l$, we can calulate the odds $O'$ that would give you the same profit, if you could find these odds for both a back and a lay bet.

 In turn, that tells you that if you want to improve your profits, you can ignore bets with $O_b < O'$.
-(Because those bets have lower back odds and surely also higher lay odds, and so lower profit.)
 This is a useful thing to know, that matched bet calculators don't tell you.

 To find $O'$: